 1. Buy the appropriate LUT for your camera(s).

-2. Set up each camera per the associated PDF manual.
+2. Set up each camera as per the linked guide.

-3. White balance the camera using a spectrally neutral white balance card.
+3. White balance the camera using a spectrally neutral white or grey balance card.

 4. Shoot using ETTR principles.